viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 Interleaves the elements of two or more sequences into a single sequence, skipping sequences as they are consumed.

+### OrderBy

+Sorts the elements of a sequence in a particular direction (ascending, descending) according to a key.

+This method has 2 overloads.

 ### Pad

 Pads a sequence with default values if it is narrower (shorter in length) than